catalinred/catalinred.github.com/_posts/2013-02-25-animenu-a-responsive-dropdown-navigation-made-with-sass.markdown

 - responsive
 ---

+<ins>Check out the [Animenu GitHub repository](https://github.com/catalinred/Animenu) for the updated version of this dropdown navigation concept.</ins>

 I've been pretty happy lately to see I'm still receiving a lot of positive feedback on my [animated dropdown menu](http://www.red-team-design.com/css3-animated-dropdown-menu).
 I found that quite encouraging and I decided to start working on an improved version of it using SASS & Compass.
 The new version is responsive, has no JavaScript dependency and it's hosted on [GitHub](https://github.com/catalinred/Animenu) too.

 ![animenu-preview](/wp-content/uploads/2013/02/animenu-preview.png)